 Last but not least, although a feature and not a bug, Geary doesn’t have filter settings.

 This was only feasible with the Windows Subsystem for Linux (WSL), a quite recent and very handy development that allows to run Linux apps on Windows.
 Of course, it is also mostly about command line or terminal apps.
 It has a few bugs here and there, but it mostly works.
-It is mostly useful to people that need certain tools that are not available on Windows, and yet they need to use this OS.
+It is mostly useful to people that need certain tools (see applications) that are not available on Windows, and yet still need to use this OS.

 How to run Geary on Windows 10